Senate Bill No. 223

 annually biennially designate:

-(a) each county, incorporated city and town, school district, and other governmental unit that has had or expects to have as a result of the impact of coal development a net increase or decrease in estimated population of at least 10% over one of the 3-year periods specified in subsection (4);
+(a) each county, incorporated city and town, school district, and other governmental unit that has had or expects to have as a result of the impact of coal development a net increase in estimated population of at least 10% over one of the 3-year periods specified in subsection (4);

 (b) each county and all local governmental units within each county in which: